sam-doomguy/documentation-api/Settings.md

   - `type`: `"settings"`,
   - `attributes`: Object containing
     - `type`: `"communication"`
-    - `channel`: String, must be one of the following: email, sms, slack, pager-duty, sns, ms-teams
+    - `channel`: String, must be one of the following: email, sms, slack, pager-duty, sns, ms-teams, webhook
     - `enabled`: Boolean, true for turning on, false for turning off this channel.
     - `manual`: Boolean, _(only used for SNS channels)_ true for allowing users to manually send individual checks, false for disabling this option.
     - `filter`: Optional object (defines which checks you want to be included) including services, regions, categories, statuses, ruleIds, riskLevel, suppressed, and tags.